 Hunting for food comes naturally to our dogs, and if you don’t secure the remains of your Thanksgiving meal, it’s likely to make a reappearance all over your kitchen floor.

-It goes without saying that you should never give your dog chocolate.
-However, in the midst of such a busy time, it can be easy to forget to keep candy and sweets out of your dog’s reach.
+It goes without saying that you should never give your pet chocolate.
+However, it can be easy to forget to keep candy and sweets out of your dog’s reach in the midst of such a busy time.

 Not only that, but visitors may not know the danger that chocolate poses to your dog.
 So make sure that it’s covered as one of the house rules or keep your dog away from your guests and temptation.